hypermodern-python/website/docs/chapter02.md

 why the test suite failed when it does.

 Tests for a feature or bugfix should be written *before* implementation.
-This is also known as "[writing a failing test]".
+This is also known as "writing a failing test".
 The reason for this is that
 it provides confidence that the tests are actually testing something, and do not simply pass because of a flaw in the tests themselves.